philsturgeon/phil.tech/_posts/2013-09-09-t-paamayim-nekudotayim-v-sanity.markdown

 _**Side Note:** This line of conversation was mostly being slammed down with suggestions that the entire thing was "Cosmetic Nonsense", and instead folks were redirected to the [Lemon parser](https://wiki.php.net/rfc/lemon), which has been marked as "In progress" for years.
 I asked around and it turns out it was abandoned, so I poked the author to change the status to Abandoned so folks know whats up in the future._

 The whole idea that the ONLY way to resolve this is to go with a brand-new parser is potentially ridiculous.
-They were really suggesting there is NOTHING in the parser that could easily do a backwards look-up on the parser to say T\_PAAMAYIM\_NEKUDOTAYIM is "::", and output it as part of the error?
+They were really suggesting there is NOTHING in the parser that could easily do a backwards look-up on the parser to say `T_PAAMAYIM_NEKUDOTAYIM` is `::`, and output it as part of the error?

 Andi Gutmans casts a pro-PAAMAYIM attack along with some elitist drivel:

 > The first google entry when you search for it gives you the answer.
 It is actually unbelievably easy to find the answer via search.
 If a new PHP developer can't find it then maybe they shouldn't be writing code.
+>
 > This is a piece of history from the PHP 3 days and think it adds some character, a story (and history) to PHP.
 Don't think we should take this out after a good 12 years.
+>
 > I would prefer this was not changed.

 Oh good, it adds some character?
 That seems like a valid reason to keep speaking Hebrew to our international community for no reason, whilst keeping PHP the laughing stock of the entire same international community - except for _some_ of PHP internals crew.
 Thanks for that Andi.